-I Am Male, and I Am a Man
+I Am Male, I Am a Man [How Not To Be Mothered]

-I am male, and I am a man.
-The first is biological and undeniable; the second is in my character.
+Being male is biological and undeniable; being a man is in my character.
 To understand myself as a man, I need to look at my behaviour.
+I write about men's ability to live and fulfil their own masculinity, and I work to help men achieve it.

 In my early 50s, I was the Design Principal of a practice based in London.
 There were eight of us—four men and four women.
 The firm was owned and run by men, including me, but the main design leaders were women.